ggaugain/docker-k6-grafana-influxdb/README.md

 docker-compose run -v $PWD/samples:/scripts k6 run /scripts/k6test.js
 ```

-Navigate to https://localhost:3000 to access the Grafana interface.
+Navigate to http://localhost:3000 to access the Grafana interface.

+**Issue with influxdb:2**
+There is a problem with InfluxDB v2: https://github.com/loadimpact/k6/issues/1883
+Pin the image version to influxdb:1.8 it should work.